Gilpinia virens - Red-tailed Pine Combhorn

 The male pronotum is broadly margined with yellow.
 The apical 3 tergites are almost entirely red as well as the whole of the underside.

-Larvae feed gregariously on pines, especially Scots pine.
+Larvae of Gilpinia virens are solitary feeders on pines, especially Scots Pine.

 Size: 7 - 9mm